KoreixX/Virtual-Reality/README.md

 - Extra Table: https://sketchfab.com/models/b782be2e0040478da98d24910cb078a6

 ## Interactable objects
+- Added text to each of the interactable objects in the application so the user knows which objects can be clicked.
 - Added action to the house door so when the user click the lock then it will open or close.
 Used a gltf model for the door, and wrapped the lock section with a box, then created a fuction which when called changes the position and rotatior of the door.
 ![pic6](https://user-images.githubusercontent.com/32318210/36348727-f86d781a-143b-11e8-861f-89b693172016.PNG)
 ![pic7](https://user-images.githubusercontent.com/32318210/36348726-f85ca706-143b-11e8-8d15-4a226803b3c6.PNG)